 Step 3: Basic Skedler configurations using reporting.yml

-Configure Skedler configurations like port, kibana_index, Elasticsearch URL, Kibana URL and skedler_index in /opt/skedler/config/reporting.yml.
+Configure Skedler configurations like port, Elasticsearch URL and External Database in /opt/skedler/config/reporting.yml.

 To edit the configuration file use the following command